Kashirin-Yegor/note-mark/README.md

 # 📝 Note Mark
-## Note Mark is a powerful and convenient note editor inspired by Obsidian.
+<b>Note Mark</b> is a powerful and convenient note editor inspired by Obsidian.
 Lightweight, fast, and flexible, it allows you to efficiently organize your thoughts, create interconnected notes, and work seamlessly with Markdown.

 ### 🚀 Features
 ✅ Markdown Editor — Full support for Markdown syntax for easy text formatting.<br>